 Substance Abuse and Rehabilitation says prescribers can and should keep track of how patients are using Wellbutrin.
 They should make sure the patient has access to Wellbutrin if they truly are depressed, deal with SAD, or need it so they can quit using nicotine.
 They simply should monitor for signs of misuse.

 Specific treatments for Wellbutrin misuse have not been reported, but the National Institute on Drug Abuse (NIDA) provides a few pointers based on their research of prescription opioid abuse.
-Not everything applies to Wellbutrin misuse.
-Below are things that could help:

 - People who use Wellbutrin should taper their use in consultation with a doctor or professional.